mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *above all, be of single aim; have a legitimate and useful purpose, and devote yourself unreservedly to it.*
+> *better to light a candle than to curse the darkness.*

 </div>
 <!-- quote-end -->